jawhiteley/mu_card_dividers_resize/README.md

 The output width can be changed to a desired width if you don't mind a bit of image scaling:

 * **92 mm** wide is close to the original, and about the same as large premium sleeves.
-In my testing, there was no difference in quality compared to the original, though minor pixellation was visible under 2x magnification.
+In my testing, there was no difference in quality compared to the original, though minor differences were visible under 2x magnification.

-* You might want to remove the width of 1 border to achieve a desired output size, if you care about variations of less than 1 mm. ;)
+* You might want to remove the width of 1 border to achieve a desired final cut size, if you care about variations of that magnitude. ;)

 ## Divider Height

-Original dividers only project about 3-4 mm above the top of cards (66.5 vs 63 mm), which is just enough to read the labels.
+Original dividers only project about 3-4 mm above the top of cards (66.5 vs 63 mm), which is barelyh enough to read the labels.

 * Sleeves vary in size, but I have found that premium sleeves (e.g., Dragon Shield) are about as wide as the original dividers are tall.
 * Dragon Shield (one of the largest) [specifications](https://daviscardsandgames.com/products/dragon-shield-clear-matte-sleeves-standard-size) are "up to 66.5 x 92.5 mm" (vertical orientation width x height, so horizontal height x width).